-- 1. Equipment is only available for use on the Clayton State University campus. - 2.
-Specific equipment needs for an event/meeting must be submitted a minimum of five (5) business days prior to the scheduled date.
-Some rules apply. - 3.
-The Department of Student Life will not guarantee last minute equipment accommodations (i.e., additional tables, chairs, etc.). - 4.
-The sponsoring unit is responsible for inspecting all equipment to verify it is intact and operational prior to taking the item(s) into possession. - 5.
-Reserved equipment not picked up on the scheduled date will be made available for rental the next business day on a first come, first serve basis. - 6.
-Sponsoring units are not permitted to tamper or deconstruct equipment configurations unless authorized by the Department of Student Life staff. - 7.
-Reserved equipment is expected to be returned in working order.
-Sponsoring units will be financially responsible for equipment returned broken (i.e., not functioning properly, etc.).
-In addition, all equipment must be cleaned: this includes stains, tears, odors, etc. - 8.
-The Department of Student Life reserves the right to inspect equipment after the item has been returned for cleanliness and/or damage. - 9.
-The Sponsoring Unit agrees to replace (lost, stolen, damaged, or broken) equipment.
+21. Equipment is only available for use on the Clayton State University campus.

+22. Specific equipment needs for an event/meeting must be submitted a minimum of five (5) business days prior to the scheduled date.

+23. An Equipment Rental Request Form must be submitted for the following equipment: snow cone machine, cotton candy machine, popcorn machine, and grill, decorations (Halloween, vases, beads, etc.), and University banners.
+Form can be found under Student Organization Resources & Forms on the Campus Life page.

+24. Last minute equipment accommodations (i.e. additional tables, chairs, etc.) are not guaranteed.

+25. The sponsoring unit is responsible for inspecting all equipment to verify it is intact and operational prior to taking the item(s) into possession.

+26. Reserved equipment not picked up on the scheduled date will be made available for rental the next business day on a first come, first serve basis.

+27. Sponsoring units are not permitted to tamper or deconstruct equipment configurations unless authorized.

+28. Reserved equipment is expected to be returned in working order.
+Sponsoring units will be financially responsible for equipment returned broken (i.e. not functioning properly, etc.).

+29. Equipment can be inspected up to two-days (48 hours) after the item has been returned for damage.

+30. The Sponsoring Unit agrees to replace (lost or stolen) or repair (damaged or broken) equipment.
+If a repair must occur, the sponsoring unit agrees to have the item repaired at a Campus Life preferred Vendor.
 If a replacement must occur, the sponsoring unit agrees to purchase the exact same model.
 If the model is not available, the sponsoring unit agrees to purchase a model of equal or greater value.
+Failure to replace or repair equipment will result in a loss of reservation privileges, and a fine.
+Contact the Department of Campus Life for additional information.

-Failure to replace equipment will result in a loss of reservation privileges, and a fine.
-Contact the Department of Student Life for additional information. - 10.
-The Sponsoring Unit is liable for all equipment malfunctions pertaining to inappropriate use or usage not in accordance with normal functionality. - 11.
-All illegal use of equipment will be reported to the local authority.
+model is not available, the sponsoring unit agrees to purchase a model of equal or greater value.
+Failure to replace or repair equipment will result in a loss of reservation privileges, and a fine.
+Contact the Department of Campus Life for additional information.

+31. The Sponsoring Unit agrees to waive liability for all equipment malfunctions pertaining to inappropriate use or usage not in accordance with normal functionality.

+32. All illegal use of equipment will be reported to the local authority.